 Mars might be the Roman god of war, but he also is the god of some fresh fit.
 His wardrobe is geared for war and is the cause behind steamy dreams for most teenage boys.

-Donning a golden helmet and a “paludamentum”- an ancient Roman military drip – he is depicted as a young yet mature man with an absolutely chiseled physique (hide your girls).
+Donning a golden helmet and a “paludamentum”- an ancient Roman military drip – he is depicted as a young yet mature man with an absolutely chiseled physique.

 In other depictions, he is also spotted riding a chariot drawn by fire-breathing horses and darting across the sky in search of corrupted centurions to slay.

 Mars was the son of two of the biggest hotshots in Roman mythology, Jupiter and Juno.
-As you may already know, they are the breathing (not so much) examples of the most supreme Roman deities due to their definite command over the rest of the pantheon.
+The breathing (not so much) examples of the most supreme Roman deities due to their definite command over the rest of the pantheon.

 However, as Ovid writes in his “Fasti,” Mars was not conceived because of Jupiter’s seed but as a blessing from Flora, the nymph of flowers.
 Flora had touched Juno’s womb with a flower, blessing her with a baby as per Juno’s request.